JuDFTteam/masci-tools/docs/source/user_guide/fleur_plots.rst

 The DOS is made up of a lot of contributions that can be displayed separately.

-Here we list the options that are available and show exmaple plots for only selecting the atom projected compinents of the density of states
+Here we list the options that are available and show example plots for only selecting the atom projected compinents of the density of states

    - :plot_keys: Can be used to provide a explicit list of keys you want to display (Same format as in the ``banddos.hdf``)
    - :show_total: Control, whether to show the total density of states (default ``True``)